vmware-tanzu/velero/docs/build-from-scratch.md

 ## 2. Build

-### Using a locally built image

-To ensure that your Ark deployment uses your local image rather than pulling from an image registry, you'll need to explicitly set the `spec.template.spec.containers[*].imagePullPolicy` in your deployment file to `IfNotPresent`.
-This file is either `examples/azure/00-ark-deployment.yaml` if you're using Azure, or `examples/common/10-deployment.yaml` for all other cloud providers.

-### Using your own registry
+You can build your Ark image locally on the machine where you run your cluster, or you can push it to a private registry.
+This section covers both workflows.

-If you want to push the Heptio Ark images to your own registry, set the `$REGISTRY` environment variable (used in the `Makefile`).
+Set the `$REGISTRY` environment variable (used in the `Makefile`) if you want to push the Heptio Ark images to your own registry.
 This allows any node in your cluster to pull your locally built image.

 `$PROJECT` and `$VERSION` environment variables are also specified in the `Makefile`, and can be similarly modified as desired.